Davi-S/caad-erp/docs/USER_GUIDE.md

 attributed to the selected salesman and cannot be reassigned without voiding the entire transaction.

+#### Choosing a Payment Method

+Three payment methods are available at checkout:

+- **Cash (Dinheiro):** Collect the amount in physical currency, then confirm receipt using the confirmation button.
+- **PIX:** The system generates a QR code for the customer to scan.
+Bank confirmation arrives automatically via webhook.
+If it does not arrive within the configured timeout, a manual confirmation button appears - use it once you have verified the payment was received through another channel (e.g. by checking the Mercado Pago dashboard or the customer's receipt).
+- **Other (Outro):** A general-purpose option for debit/credit cards, bank transfers, or any payment channel outside Cash and PIX.
+Usually used in On-Credit sales.

 #### Handling 100% Discounts, Freebies, and Courtesy Items:

 - When distributing items to students or customers for free (welcome gifts,